 Often caused when residual resin is left in a mold from a previous project, discoloration impacts the aesthetics of a part.
 Occasionally, discoloration may also occur when the coloring agent is unstable.
 Utilizing a high-quality coloring agent and thoroughly cleaning the production equipment between production runs helps reduce the risk of discoloration.

 One of the more serious defects is delamination, which presents as a flaking surface layer that separates from the surfaces beneath it.
 Generally caused when the resin is contaminated or exposed to excess moisture, delamination will negatively impact the strength of the part.
 It can be avoided by properly storing the resin pellets and increasing the temperature of the mold.

 Jetting appears as a distinctive snaking spray line on the product’s surface.
 It typically occurs when the molten material is injected too quickly without contacting the mold’s wall.
 Jetting ultimately weakens the part but may be avoided by increasing the temperature of the material and lowering the injection pressure.
 Proper gate location can help to avoid jetting.

 When a part is ejected too early or with too much force, it can be left with unattractive markings.
 Waiting until the part is fully cooled and reducing the force of the ejector rods can reduce the likelihood of eject marks.

 About D&M Plastics

-At D&M plastics, our experienced team crafts high quality molded products at competitive prices from our ISO 9001 and ISO 13485 certified facility.
+At D&M plastics, our experienced team crafts high quality molded products at competitive prices from our ISO 9001:2015 certified quality management system and ISO 13485:2016 certified quality management system certified facility.
 We can mold parts in both vertical and horizontal molding machines at tolerances as low as ±0.001 inches and offer insert molding, overmolding, and cleanroom molding to meet specialized needs.
 Visit our injection molding services page to learn more, or request a quote to see how we can help with your next project.